walter-learning/walter-test-ops/README.md

 The second step to implement is to allow a transfer to our support team, more precissly to the support agent **with least numbers of contact** in the campaign B.
-You can retrieve the list of agents from the CRM client and assign to agent by updating the contact after setting the `assignedAgent` property.
+You can retrieve the list of agents from the CRM client using `crm_api.list_agents(team="support")` and assign to an agent by updating the contact after setting  the `assignedAgent` property to the username of the agent.

 Again, a test event for this use case is available using the command :